irene-joseph/Book-App/README.md

 # book-app
-*Book App* is a Spring Boot Application that allows users to:
+*Book App* is a Spring Boot Application with REST APIs that allows users to:

     1. Search all the available books. search a book by book name.
     2. Get book recommendations based on book genre and author.